 Want to get in touch about anything you see here?
-Then just drop an email to me at firstname.lastname@example.org for details.
-I'd love to hear from you.
+Then just drop an email to me at firstname.lastname@example.org or to speak to everyone at Get Lippie at once: email@example.com for details.
+We'd love to hear from you.

 Gosh, it's been a few weeks since I posted a makeover, I'm really sorry!
 I hope you'll all make Helen very welcome, she's a great friend of mine, and we've been makeup shopping A Lot over the years.
 Mainly because it took me a very long time to cure Helen of her frosted mauve lipstick fetish ....
 Here she is, all fresh-faced, and only slightly apprehensive about what the day is going to bring.

 Helen popped along on Valentines Day for some chocolate, a girly gossip and a brand new look, we've worked on her "polished neutrals" for work before now, but this time Helen wanted something completely different and dramatic, suitable for a night out.
 Having a look through both our makeup collections, we thought grey would be a great option to bring out the beautiful brown of Helen's eyes.
 But, as always, before that, we started with the base, which in Helen's case was a mix of Bobbi Brown tinted moisturiser, and Mac Studio Fix powder:

 Initially we had decided on Bourjois Liquid eyeshadow in Platinum Gris, but once it was on the skin, I realised that although it was certainly dramatic, it really wasn't dramatic in the right kind of way.
 So, immediately after applying it, we took it back off.